vlucas/frisby/README.md

 ### Nested Dependent HTTP Calls

-A more complex example with nested dependent frisby tests with Frisby's Promise-style `then` method.
+A more complex example with nested dependent Frisby tests with Frisby's Promise-style `then` method.

 ```javascript
 const frisby = require('frisby');